Tuesday, 19 January 2010

 The first experience of being on my own wasn’t the best - I got stuck between the chaviest English guys you can imagine on a 6 hour mini bus ride back to Thailand.
 At one point one of the them shouted to the driver (who was Thai and barely spoke English), “Eeeeaar Bruv, when we stopping’… I’m fuckin’ gaggin’ for a piss”.
 And it only got worse.
 For some reason I thought Phuket might be a nice place to chill out for a week - I ended up leaving the next morning.
 I think I’ve seen enough fat westerners with young Thai girls to last me a lifetime.

 Moaning over, I headed to Ko Phi Phi which was exactly what I was looking for.
 It’s full of backpackers, so for a week of getting drunk, meeting people and spending very little money it was perfect.
 I stayed in a 17 bed dorm at the ’Rock Backpacker’ and met new people pretty much everyday.
 I ended up getting persuaded to hire a 2 person kayak to visit Maya Bay where the beach is filmed… the speck of an island you can see in the distance when you stand on Phi Phi Don.
 It took us two hours to get there!
 We even had passing Thai boats clapping us as we made our way across - and another round of applause as we parked our kayak next to a line of speed boats and yachts in the bay.
 I'm planning to head back there for xmas to be sure that there will be a celebration (the majority of the country is Buddhist).
-It’ll take too long to describe the whole week there… but in summary - Swedish guys boxing for free alcohol, fire skipping, snorkeling with sharks, and ‘masaaaaaaagge sexy boy?, you come back later?.
+It’ll take too long to describe the whole week there… but in summary - Swedish guys boxing for free alcohol, fire skipping and snorkelling with sharks.

 Ko Phi Phi